How collaborative teaching helps students in Singapore

 6466 4475 | iis.edu.sg

-If you like this article about the collaborative teaching strategies of Integrated International School, read about how they’re IIS is winning education awards and how IIS supports student learning with diagnostic assessments.
+If you enjoyed this article about the collaborative teaching strategies of Integrated International School, read about how they’re winning education awards and also how IIS supports student learning with diagnostic assessments.

 Our Schools section has the most updated school news; plus, don’t miss out on our big list of Things to Do in Singapore!